Each week, PBS NewsHour pauses to remember five Americans lost to the COVID-19 pandemic, and shares memories and highlights from their lives.

 Read the Full Transcript

-And we are so grateful to family members for sharing these stories.
-Our hearts go out to you, as they do to everyone who has lost a loved one in this pandemic.
+And we thank family members for sharing these stories with us.
+Our hearts go out to you, as they do to everyone who's lost a loved one in this pandemic.